Cambuchi/blog-src/content/posts/my-first-post.md

 ---
 # Introduction

 When it comes to building a blog/portfolio site, beginners are often directed to services like WordPress or Squarespace.
-This is understandable, as these closed systems guide you through the entire creation process.
-Past this beginner plateau however, the difficulty in creating a fully customizable site with all the bells and whistles increases dramatically.
+This is understandable, as these website builders provide a tightly guided creation process.
+Past this beginner plateau however, the difficulty in creating and hosting a fully customizable site increases dramatically.
+Some services can alleviate this, but often for a price.

 After reading this [thread](https://www.reddit.com/r/webdev/comments/rlsxqk/if_i_was_going_to_create_my_own_blog_website_what/) on reddit I realized that even for people with web development experience, the lack of easily available instructions have many defaulting back to this beginner step as well.
 If you think more advanced web-content creation involves diving into code or crafting HTML for every post, then the editors on website building services would indeed seem very appealing.
 However I am here to tell you that this is not the case, and that similar tools and easy to use workflows are available for custom built sites as well.